mh-uday/Bike-Sale-Data-Analysis/README.md

-# Bike Sale Data Analysis
+# Bike Sales Data Analysis

 ### Project Overview

-This project explores usage patterns in bike share systems using real-world trip data.
-The goal is to derive meaningful insights by cleaning, organizing, and analyzing the dataset entirely in Microsoft Excel.
+This project analyzes bike sales data using Microsoft Excel to uncover insights into customer demographics, sales performance, and buying trends.
+The dataset includes customer information, product details, and sales transactions.
+The goal is to understand what factors drive bike sales and to visualize the data in a meaningful way using Excel tools.

 ### Data Sources

 The Primary dataset use for this project is the "bike_buyers Dataset.xlsx" file, containing detailed informations.

 ### Tools

 - Microsoft Excel

+### Findings

+1. Income Impact: Customers with annual income above $60,000 are significantly more likely to purchase a bike.

+2. Age Distribution: Majority of purchases come from individuals aged 25–45, showing a clear target demographic.

+3. Commute Distance: People with a commute distance of 0–10 miles are the highest buyers, indicating local or short-distance commuters are the core customer base.

+4. Marital Status & Education: Married individuals and those with higher education levels tend to purchase more bikes.

+5. Gender Trends: Sales are slightly higher among male customers, but female buyers are not far behind—suggesting potential for targeted marketing.

-### Key Analysis
+### Conclusions

-1. User Type Distribution

-    - Majority of users are Subscribers (approx. 75%)

-    - Customers account for more irregular or one-time use

-2. Trip Duration Analysis

-      - Average trip duration: 12 minutes

-      - Customers tend to take longer trips (avg.
-18 mins) vs. Subscribers (avg.
-10 mins)

-3. Peak Usage Times

-    - Weekday peaks: 8 AM and 5-6 PM (commute hours)

-    - Weekend usage is more evenly spread across the day

-4. Gender and Age Distribution

-    - A majority of users fall in the 25–35 age range.

-    - Male users outnumber female users roughly 3:1
+- Target Marketing: Marketing efforts should focus on working professionals aged 25–45 with higher income and shorter commutes.
+- Demographic Alignment: Sales strategies should consider demographic profiles such as education, income, and lifestyle.